 - For Secret Token, enter your Harness Harness API key's token as the SCIM Authentication Token value.

-- Select Test Connection to ensure that Azure AD can connect to Harness.
+- Select Test Connection to ensure that Microsoft Entra ID can connect to Harness.
 If the connection fails, make sure your API key has admin permissions, and then try again.

 - For Tenant URL, enter

 Under Settings, in Notification Email, enter the email address for the person or group that should receive provisioning error notification emails.

 Enable Provision Azure Active Directory Groups and Provision Azure Active Directory Users.

 Select Provision Azure Active Directory Users and review the user Attribute Mappings.
 These user attributes are synchronized from Microsoft Entra ID to Harness.
 Attributes marked as Matching are used to match Harness user accounts with Microsoft Entra ID user accounts when user attributes need to be updated.
 Make any changes as necessary.

 Exit the user attribute mappings, and select Provision Azure Active Directory Groups.

 Review the group Attribute Mappings.
 These group attributes are synchronized from Microsoft Entra ID to Harness.
 Attributes marked as Matching are used to match Harness user groups with Microsoft Entra ID user groups when group attributes need to be updated.
 Make any changes as necessary.